aoterodelaroza/critic2/README.md

     make install

 Critic2 is parallelized for shared-memory architectures (unless compiled with --disable-openmp).
-You modify the number of parallel threads by setting the OMP_NUM_THREADS environment variable.
+You change the number of parallel threads by setting the OMP_NUM_THREADS environment variable.
 The following are parallelized in critic2: